WayneDW/Reflected_Schrodinger_Bridge/README.md

 ### Part II: Reflected Schrödinger bridge

-The folder **SB-FBSDE** demonstrates constrained generative modeling through reflected Schrödinger bridge.
+The folder **rSB-FBSDE** demonstrates constrained generative modeling through reflected Schrödinger bridge.

 A demo of transport from moon to spiral on the heart domain.